cart96/veli/README.md

 Veli.valid(form, form_validator)
 ```

+## Community Validators

+This list contains validators built for Veli.

+- [VeliTurnstile](https://github.com/cart96/veli_turnstile): Cloudflare Turnstile validator for Veli

 ## Contributing

-Please don't send any pull request to master branch.
+Please don't send any pull request to main branch.

+- You can send pull request to main branch only for adding community validators.

 You can report bugs or request features [here](https://github.com/cart96/veli/issues).